recurly/recurly-client-php/README.md

         // process based on $notification->type
     ?>

-Be sure to update your site settings to submit POST Notifications to your new script.
+Be sure to update your Recurly site settings to submit POST Notifications to your new script.

 Examples
 --------